ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

         spark.ssl.needClientAuth     false
         spark.ssl.protocol TLSv1.2

-You need to create a keystore, if it is not already available.
+In order to complete SSL setup, a keystore is required, it can be created as follows, if it is not already available.

         $ $JAVA_HOME/bin/keytool -genkey -storetype pkcs12 -keyalg RSA -alias spark -keystore /path/to/keystore